systemd/systemd/docs/NETWORK_ONLINE.md

 `After=network.target` stanza in their unit files, without `Wants=network.target` or `Requires=network.target`.

-## Network connectivity has been estabilished: `network-online.target`
+## Network connectivity has been established: `network-online.target`

 `network-online.target` is a target that actively waits until the network is "up", where the definition of "up" is defined by the network management